Bit-Nation/GOVMARKET/README.md

   * a.
 Name of New DApp/Contract/Service/Product
   * b.
 Name of New DApp/Contract/Service/Product Producer (e.g. Bitnation, yourcompany name)
   * c.
-2-3 sentences description to it
+2-3 sentences description about your DApp/Contract/Service/Product
   * d.
-Link to website and if applicaple Github repository
+Link to website, and if applicaple to the Github repository
   * e.
 Contact information (email or telegram handle) for us to contact you for further questions
   * f.
 Status: in development/ in use/ maintained, etc